cthoyt/fairsharing-client/README.md

     </a>
 </p>

-A client to the FAIRsharing API.
+A client to the [FAIRsharing API](https://beta.fairsharing.org/API_doc).

 ## 💪 Getting Started

-There are two aspects to FAIRsharing's data that make it difficult to use:
+FAIRsharing is a registry of high-quality metadata about standards, databases, and policies.
+However, there are two aspects to FAIRsharing's data that make it difficult to use:

 1. It's licensed under the restrictive CC-BY-SA 4.0 license ( see https://fairsharing.org/licence).
 This makes it difficult to redistribute